MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 If Driver Verifier detects a violation, it generates a bug check to stop the computer.
 This is to provide you with the most information possible for debugging the issue.
 When you have a kernel debugger connected to a test computer that is running Driver Verifier, and Driver Verifier detects a violation, Windows breaks into the debugger and displays a brief description of the error.

-All violoations detected by Driver Verifier result in bug checks.
+All violations detected by Driver Verifier result in bug checks.
 Common bug check codes include the following:

 -   [**Bug Check 0xC1: SPECIAL\_POOL\_DETECTED\_MEMORY\_CORRUPTION**](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0xc1--special-pool-detected-memory-corruption)
 -   [**Bug Check 0xC4: DRIVER\_VERIFIER\_DETECTED\_VIOLATION**](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0xc4--driver-verifier-detected-violation)